EIU Local Scholars Program

 What if my family’s income goes above or below $100,000 after my first year?

 You’ll still qualify for EIU Local Scholars.
 However, if you did not receive the EIU Local Scholars award your first year as a freshman, you will not qualify for it in later years, even if your family’s income goes below $100,000.

-In addition to the qualifications listed above, to receive financial aid from the EIU Local Scholars program, you must also meet the state’s AIM HIGH Grant eligible student requirements.
+In addition to the qualifications listed above, to receive financial aid from the EIU Promise program, you must also meet the state’s AIM HIGH Grant eligible student requirements.
 You must:

 You must be registered for a minimum of 12 credit hours by the published census date policy each semester.
 Full-time enrollment is assumed until census date.